 TESTAMENTARY TRUSTS FOR MINOR CHILDREN: The estate plan should also have some provision to retain bequests for children in a trust until they reach a specified age.
 The age when the trust is distributed to the child can be as young as 18, but many parents prefer that their children receive their inheritances when they are older to ensure that funds will be available for their college educations.
 The trust should specify whether the child will receive the income from the trust, or whether it will be retained in the trust, and how the trustee can spend the principal on behalf of the child.
 The trust also should appoint a trustee and several backup trustees.

 THE RISK INVOLVED WITH DO-IT-YOURSELF ESTATE PLANS: There are obvious savings in legal fees by using form wills and trusts, but there are also risks involved.
-One of them is that problems, such as defective forms, violations of state law, or improper witnessing, will not be apparent to the testator or trustors when the documents are signed.
+One of them is that some legal problems, such as defective forms, violations of state law, or improper witnessing, will not be apparent to the testator or trustors when the documents are signed.
 It may be only after death occurs many years later when the problems are discovered, and at that point it is too late to revise the will or trust.
 The family might find, for example, that the will does not accomplish what the testator wanted and that the local courts are unwilling to allow any change to the estate plan.